Research Centers

 Visit the Center for Environmental Economics Website

-The Globalization and Prosperity Lab (GPL) brings together scholars to analyze globalization and its impact on prosperity and equity.
+The Globalization and Prosperity Lab (GP-lab) brings together scholars to analyze globalization and its impact on prosperity and equity.
 Globalization is economic change with global reach, including technological innovation, the worldwide integration of markets, and the global expansion of the service economy.
-GPL scholars investigate the origins of globalization in the worldwide division of labor and in local entrepreneurship, and study the consequences of globalization for people and local markets in the short term and over life cycles and careers.
-Through both academic research and policy analysis, GPL intends to incubate a conceptual redesign of globalization and its governance that is proactive and guided by ethical principles.
-A core asset is GPL's cModel, a perpetually improving computation model for close to 100 countries and 170 industries, including local labor markets and global supply chains.
-In cBriefs, GPL scholars address pressing policy issues based on cModel simulations.
-At a cHub, GPL will provide server-based access to large-scale confidential microdata for scholars in residence and up-to-date public data for research into globalization and prosperity.
+GP-lab scholars investigate the origins of globalization in the worldwide division of labor and in local entrepreneurship.
+They study the consequences of globalization for people and local markets in the short term and over life cycles and careers.
+Through both academic research and policy analysis, the GP-lab team intends to incubate a conceptual redesign of globalization and its governance that is proactive and guided by ethical principles.
+A core asset is the GP-lab's cModel, a perpetually improving computation model for more than 40 countries and 170 industries, including local labor markets and global supply chains.
+In cBriefs, GP-lab scholars address pressing policy issues based on cModel simulations.
+Through cMaps, the GP-lab will soon chart critical country-industries and global vulnerabilities to trade and production disruptions.
+At a future cHub, the GP-lab plans to provide server-based access to large-scale confidential microdata for scholars in residence and up-to-date public data for research into globalization and prosperity.

 San Diego Education Research Alliance (SanDERA)